4lessandrodev/curl2axios/README.md

-# axios-curl
+# curl2axios

 ## Overview

-axios2curl is a lightweight Axios interceptor for generating cURL commands from Axios requests.
+curl2axios is a lightweight Axios interceptor for generating cURL commands from Axios requests.
 It simplifies the process of converting your Axios requests into cURL commands for easier debugging and sharing.

 ---